Phillip48/Project-Backlink/README.md

 # Project-Backlink
 # The Project
 This is a full stack MERN project.
 The purpose is to crawl an array of thousands of Url's, pull the links from the page and find specific links on that page.
+More info can be found in the Wiki like things i need to get done and things i need to improve.

 ## Installation

-You can access the deployed application with the Heroku link: (Not uplodaded yet)
+You can access the deployed application with the following link: (Not uplodaded yet)

 To install the project follow these steps: